oasis-tcs/openc2-ap-er/oc2edr.md

 | 18 | **process** | Process | Common properties of an instance of a computer program as executed on an operating system. |

 #### 2.1.2.2 ER Targets
-The list of common Targets is extended to include the additional Targets defined in this section and referenced with the `edr` namespace.
+The list of common Targets is extended to include the additional Targets defined in this section and referenced with the `er` namespace.

 **Table 2.1.2-2.
 Targets Unique to ER**